 The President, or elected alternate, shall preside as moderator of all special and regular meetings of the congregation.
-The President and Vice-President shall be members ex-officio of all church committees and boards.
+The President and Vice-President shall be members ex-officio of all Church committees and boards.
 The President shall have one vote or the Vice President shall have one vote in absence of a vote by the President.

+The President shall be responsible to organize an annual review of the Pastor by a representative group of Regular Members.

 Sect.
 2-4.
 CORPORATE SECRETARY

 There shall be a Corporate Secretary elected at the Annual Meeting.
-The Corporate Secretary shall keep all Church records, including membership, in good order and safe keeping.
-The Corporate Secretary shall keep complete minutes of all corporation meetings, dated and signed, shall act as corresponding secretary of the Church and as secretary of the Standing Committee.
+The Corporate Secretary shall (i) prepare dated and signed minutes of the Annual Meeting of the Church, any Special Meetings of the Church and the Standing Committee meetings; and (ii) accept or provide such other notices, correspondence, certifications or records referenced in these Bylaws or as is customarily performed by a corporate secretary.

 Sect.
 2-5.
-ASSISTANT CORPORATE .
+ASSISTANT CORPORATE SECRETARY

-SECRETARY

-There shall be an assistant Corporate Secretary elected at each Annual Meeting.
+There shall be an Assistant Corporate Secretary elected at each Annual Meeting.
 The Assistant Corporate Secretary shall serve in the absence of the Corporate Secretary and shall become Corporate Secretary in the event of a vacancy in the office of the Corporate Secretary.
-A vacancy in the office of the Assistant Corporate Secretary shall be filled by the Nominating Committee and approved by the Standing Committee..

 Sect.
 2-6.
 TREASURER

-There shall be a Treasurer employed by the Board of Trustees.
+There shall be a Treasurer who reports to the Board of Trustees.
 The Treasurer shall receive all money designated by the Trustees that is paid to the church corporation, its boards or its committees and shall keep careful account thereof.
-The Treasurer shall disburse general church funds only on the order of the Board of Trustees.
+The Treasurer shall disburse from the General funds of the Church only on the order of the Board of Trustees.
 Monies raised by individual boards, committees or organizations for their own use and separately accounted for by the Treasurer shall be disbursed upon request by the respective group.
 The Treasurer shall make a summary report of receipts and expenditures for the calendar year in writing at each Annual Meeting.

 Sect.
 2-7.
 ASSISTANT TREASURER

-There shall be an Assistant Treasurer employed by the Board of Trustees with the same capabilities as required for the Treasurer.
-The Assistant Treasurer shall serve in the absence of the Treasurer.
+There shall be an Assistant Treasurer with the same capabilities as required for the Treasurer who shall serve in the absence of the Treasurer.

 Sect.
-2-7(a).
-BONDING

-The Treasurer, Assistant Treasurer, Chairman of the Board of Endowments, Secretary of the Board of Endowments and any other individual empowered by the congregation to collect or withdraw funds shall be covered by a bonding policy and must adhere to the requirements therein.
-The annual premium will be paid entirely by the corporation with the amount of coverage determined by the Board of Trustees.

-Sect.
 2-8.
-(Deleted)

-Sect.
-2-9.
-(Deleted)

-Sect.
-2-10.
 BOARD OF TRUSTEES

-There shall be a Board of Trustees consisting of six (6) members at least 18 years old, each holding office for three (3) years, of which two (2) shall be elected at each Annual Meeting.
+There shall be a Board of Trustees consisting of six (6) Regular Members at least 18 years old, each holding office for three (3) years, of which two (2) shall be elected at each Annual Meeting.
 No Trustee shall serve more than two (2) full consecutive terms without a lapse of two or more years.

-Subject to the control of the Church, the Trustees shall be charged with care, custody and management of the property of the Church.
+Subject to the control of the Church, the Trustees shall be charged with the care, custody and management of the property of the Church.
 Each year the Trustees shall choose a minimum of three (3) of their number to be a finance committee and a minimum of three (3) to be a committee on buildings and maintenance.
 The Board of Trustees shall not have the power to buy, sell, mortgage, lease or transfer any real estate without the consent of the Church.
+Use of all Church property must be authorized by the Trustees.
+All gifts of property must be accepted by the Trustees before becoming property of the Church.